-Your GP will ask about any symptoms including what they are, when you get them and whether anything you do makes them better or worse.
-They will decide whether to refer you to a specialist.
+Symptoms of myeloma can be vague and could be due to other less serious conditions.
+So your GP will ask about your symptoms including what they are, when you get them and whether anything you do makes them better or worse.
+They will then decide whether to refer you to a specialist.

 If you are diagnosed with myeloma, you will have further tests to find out how much the myeloma is affecting your body.

 See your doctor if you have any of the possible signs and symptoms of myeloma.

 Find out when GPs refer people to see a specialist.